 Primary Investigators: Eric Kremer, PhD; Moran Rubinstein, PhD; Ethan Goldberg, MD, PhD

 Grant Summary: The vast majority of Dravet syndrome cases are caused by mutations in one of the two copies of the SCN1A gene.
 The SCN1A gene provides instructions to build a protein that forms a sodium channel called “NaV1.1”.
 Therefore, as Dravet mutations hamper the function of NaV1.1, restoring the activity of this protein with gene therapy is a logical approach to treat the severe epilepsy and Dravet syndrome-associated developmental delay.
 An obstacle for gene therapy is the large size of the NaV1.1.
-While most methods of gene transfer cannot circumvent this obstacle, a vector called “CAV-2” can.
+While most methods of gene transfer cannot circumvent this obstacle, an adenovirus vector can.
 Our preliminary data, using a beta version of the vector, already demonstrated the therapeutic potential of this approach.
 Indeed, administration of such gene therapy treatment to Dravet mice, at the onset of severe epilepsy, reduced the occurrence of spontaneous seizures and improved their survival.

 Eric J. Kremer, PhD- Institut de Génétique Moléculaire de Montpellier.
 EJ Kremer received his PhD from USC, moved to Australia for a post-doc before settling in France.
 EJK is now the Director Adjoint of Institut de Génétique Moléculaire de Montpellier (France), which is home to 18 research teams.
 He has directed a virology/immunology/neurobiology lab for ~25 years and has contributed to >120 studies, including those in Nature, Cell, Science, Lancet, NEJM, BMJ, Nat Gen, Nat Neuro, Neuron, JCI, JEM, eLife & PNAS.
 One of the major themes in his lab is to develop and use vectors for gene transfer to the brain.
 These vectors are used to identify neural circuitry, and model and treat neurodegenerative diseases, and in particular Dravet Syndrome.